EliSacch/score-tracker/README.md

 - As website owner I want:
     - To have an engaging design to catch the users attention.
-    - That users are prompt to share the website with their friends.
+    - That the website is accessible for all users.

 - As a user I want:
     - To easily understand the purpose of the website.
     - To have a clear navigation.
-    - To have the option to ammend the score if I made a mistake.
+    - That the design is responsive for mobile, so that I can have it always with me when I go out playing.
+    - To easily add or remove points with one click.
+    - To have a leaderboard where I can see the winner and ranking.
     - To be able to restart the game without having to re-enter all the players name.

 ### Wireframes